diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 `HBase doesn’t support indexing of other columns in the table (also known as secondary indexes).
 However, there are several strategies for supporting the types of query that secondary indexes provide`, each with different trade-offs between storage space, processing load, and query execution time; see the [HBase Reference Guide] for a discussion.

-Row columns are grouped into column families.
+Row columns are grouped into `column families`.
 All column family members have a common prefix, and the column family qualifier.
 The column family and the qualifier are always separated by a colon character (:).
 For examlpe,  the columns info:format and info:geo are both members of the info column family.

 A table’s column families must be specified up front as part of the table schema definition, but `new column family members can be added on demand`.
 For example, a new column info:camera can be offered by a client as part of an update, and its value persisted, as long as the column family info already exists on the table.

 `Physically, all column family members are stored together on the filesystem.` So although earlier we described HBase as a column-oriented store, it would be more accurate if it were described as a `column-family-oriented store`. `Because tuning and storage specifications are done at the column family level`, `it is advised that all column family members have the same general access pattern and size characteristics`.
 For the photos table, the image data, which is large (megabytes), is stored in a separate column family from the metadata, which is much smaller in size (kilobytes).

-In synopsis, HBase tables are like those in an RDBMS, only cells are versioned, rows are sorted, and columns can be added on the fly by the client as long as the column family they belong to preexists.
+`In synopsis, HBase tables are like those in an RDBMS, only cells are versioned, rows are sorted, and columns can be added on the fly by the client as long as the column family they belong to preexists`.

 #### HBase Regions
 Tables are automatically partitioned horizontally by HBase into regions.
 Each region comprises a subset of a table’s rows. `A region is denoted by the table it belongs to, its first row (inclusive), and its last row (exclusive)`.
-Initially, a table comprises a single region, but as the region grows it eventually crosses a configurable size threshold, at which point it splits at a row boundary into two new regions of approximately equal size.
+Initially, a table comprises a single region, but as the region grows it eventually crosses a configurable size threshold, at which point it `splits at a row boundary into two new regions of approximately equal size`.
 Until this first split happens, all loading will be against the single server hosting the original region.
 As the table grows, the number of its regions grows. `Regions are the units that get distributed over an` **HBase cluster**.
 In this way, a table that is too big for any one server can be carried by a cluster of servers, with each node hosting a subset of the table’s total regions.
 This is also the means by which the loading on a table gets distributed.
 The online set of sorted regions comprises the table’s total content.

 #### HBase Locking
 `Row updates are atomic, no matter how many row columns constitute the row-level transaction`.
 This keeps the locking model simple.